FreeFem/FreeFem-doc/source/introduction/installation.rst

 First, open the following web page :ref:`download page <download>` and choose your platform: Linux, MacOS or Windows.

 .. note:: Binary packages are available for Microsoft Windows, MacOS and some Linux distributions.
+Since the release 4.5, FreeFEM binaries provide with the current version of PETSc.

 Install **FreeFEM** by double-clicking on the appropriate file.
 Under Linux and MacOS the install directory is one of the following ``/usr/local/bin``, ``/usr/local/share/freefem++``, ``/usr/local/lib/ff++``

 Windows installation
 ^^^^^^^^^^^^^^^^^^^^

-.. note:: The windows package is build for Window 7 64bits
+.. note:: The windows package is build for Window 7 64bits.
+The support ended for all releases under Windows 32 bits since the V4.

 First download the windows installation executable, then double click to install **FreeFEM**.